bibichannel/workshop-02/content/5-provisioning&Testing/5.2-githubAction/_index.md

 pre : " <b> 5.2 </b> "
 ---

-Với việc provisioning infrastructure trên github action thì dễ hơn, bạn không cần phải chuẩn bị gì cả.
+With provisioning infrastructure on GitHub Actions, it's easier, and you don't need to prepare anything.

-- Truy cập repository terraform bạn đã tạo ở [bước 3.1](../../3-setupGithub/3.1-createTerraformRepo/_index.vi.md).
+- Access the Terraform repository you created in [step 3.1](../../3-setupGithub/3.1-createTerraformRepo/_index.vi.md).
-- Chọn **Actions**, nhấn vào **Deploy Infracstructure** rồi chọn **Run workflow**.
+- Select **Actions**, click on **Deploy Infrastructure**, then choose **Run workflow**.
-- Chọn các tham số cần thiết cho nhu cầu của bạn và nhấn **run workflow**.
+- Choose the necessary parameters for your needs and click **Run workflow**.

 ![image](/images/5-provisioning&Testing/5.2-githubAction/001-githubAction.png)

-Bạn có thể truy cập để xem chi tiết, ở đây mình chỉ chạy **terraform plan**.
+You can access to view details, here I'm only running **terraform plan**.

 ![image](/images/5-provisioning&Testing/5.2-githubAction/002-githubAction.png)

-Chọn **apply** cho **Selecting actions for terraform** và chạy lại, check kết quả như ở [bước 5.1](../../5-provisioning&Testing/5.1-local/_index.vi.md).
+Select **apply** for **Selecting actions for terraform** and rerun, check the result as in [step 5.1](../../5-provisioning&Testing/5.1-local/_index.md).

 {{%notice info%}}
-Ở đây mình để chạy thử công.
-Nhưng trong thực tế thì sẽ chạy tự động mỗi khi code terraform được sửa và push.
-Bạn có thể thử thêm điều kiện trigger trong *.github/workflows/terraform-deploy.yml* file.
+Here, I'm running a test run.
+But in reality, it will automatically run whenever the Terraform code is edited and pushed.
+You can try adding trigger conditions in the *.github/workflows/terraform-deploy.yml* file.

 {{%/notice%}}